shoelace-style/shoelace/docs/resources/contributing.md

 }
 ```

+### Focusing on Disabled Items

+When an item within a keyboard navigable set is disabled (e.g. tabs, trees, menu items, etc.), the disabled item _should not_ receive focus via keyboard, click, or tap.
+It should be skipped just like in operating system menus and in native HTML form controls.
+There is no exception to this.
+If a particular item requires focus for assistive devices to provide a good user experience, the item should not be disabled and, upon activation, it should inform the user why the respective action cannot be completed.

 ### When to use a property vs. a CSS custom property

 When designing a component's API, standard properties are generally used to change the _behavior_ of a component, whereas CSS custom properties ("CSS variables") are used to change the _appearance_ of a component.
 Remember that properties can't respond to media queries, but CSS variables can.